-- (a) any provisions that are applicable for the purposes of a condition; - and - (b) any powers of the appropriate national authority to prescribe anything for the purposes of a condition by regulations made by statutory instrument. - (3) An order under this paragraph may: - (a) include incidental, supplementary, transitional, transitory or saving provision; - (b) make different provision for different purposes.
+- (b) any powers of the appropriate national authority to prescribe anything for the purposes of a condition by regulations made by statutory instrument. - (3) An order under this paragraph may: - (a) include incidental, supplementary, transitional, transitory or saving provision; - (b) make different provision for different purposes.